mr-chidex/Twitee/README.md

 4. User can delete twit (if owned by user)
 5. User can add comments under twits
 6. User can like twit
-7. User can view all twi
+7. User can view all twit

 ---